 Despite its higher premium rates than term-life insurance, whole life insurance can be a worthwhile investment for many considering certain aspects.
 Specifically, your premiums are fixed and never increase irrespective of market conditions.
 You can be able to withdraw funds or cash out an amount of money from the policy.
 In addition, your death benefit will be guaranteed provided that you pay the premiums.

-Can I cash out money from my whole life policy?
+Can I cash out money from my whole life insurance policy?

 Yes.
 You are allowed to surrender the policy and pull out money from your whole life insurance policy with the accumulated cash value tax-free.
 You should contact your insurance company to know how much is available if the interest rate is applied and whether the loan is taxed.
 Although it is a sensible decision to withdraw money in certain circumstances, it’s worth remembering that the death benefit your beneficiaries obtain when you die will decrease.